Texan cuisine: Dessert and pastry

+Pecan pie is the official state pie of Texas.

 Though the origin of the term Texas sheet cake is unknown, with some speculating it's a reference to the cake's large size or decadence, and others who believe it's because the cake includes Texas-style ingredients like buttermilk and pecans, the cake has become a popular dessert throughout the United States since the original recipe was published by The Dallas Morning News in 1957.

 Peach cobbler is the official cobbler.

 Hamburger

 An early claim to the invention of the hamburger was Fletcher Davis of Athens, Texas, who claimed to have served it at his restaurant at a time when there were more cows than people in Texas.
 According to oral histories, in the 1880s, he opened a lunch counter in Athens and served a "burger" of fried ground beef patties with mustard and Bermuda onion between two slices of bread; with a pickle on the side.

 The claim is that in 1904, Davis and his wife Ciddy ran a sandwich stand at the St. Louis World's Fair.
 Historian Frank X. Tolbert noted that Athens resident Clint Murchison said his grandfather dated the hamburger to the 1880s with "Old Dave" a.k.a.
 Fletcher Davis.

 A photo of "Old Dave's Hamburger Stand" from the 1904 connection was sent to Tolbert as evidence of the claim.
 Also the New York Tribune namelessly attributed the innovation of the hamburger to the stand on the pike.